FlameKat53/Twister-UI-Patcher/README.md

 ```
 twistpatch:           Runs the GUI patcher
 twistpatch --nogui:   Runs the CLI patcher
-twistpatch-update:    Removes and reinstalls TwistPatch to get the latest code
+twistpatch --update:  Removes and reinstalls TwistPatch to get the latest code
-twistpatch-remove:    Uninstalls TwistPatcher from your system
+twistpatch --remove:  Uninstalls TwistPatcher from your system
 ```

 # Support